ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 ---
-title: Documents data source
+title: Documents data model
 ---

-# Document data source
+# Document data model

-During template design creation, document data can be accessed using JSONPath syntax.
+While creating a document template, you can access the document data using JSONPath syntax.
 You can use both, the dot notation:

 ```code
 $.shipment.tracking_number